-Second, as a rule, a customised brand portal requires more rigorous credentials in order to gain access.
+Second, as a rule, customised brand portals require more rigorous credentials in order to access them.
 By contrast, a PIM system is normally accessible not just to sales teams within your own company but also to your distributors and resellers.

 How can a customised brand portal help you overcome your marketing challenges?